kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/updown/index.md

 </p>

 So modifying the input string on the pipe[0] we can create a revshell.
-Tried hard on the _mkfifo /tmp/f_ revshell but didn't work, seems like the concatenation or the pipe didn't worked out.
-Used a basic redirection:
+Tried hard on the _mkfifo /tmp/f..._ revshell but didn't work, seems like the concatenation or the pipe are messing the call.
+Used a basic redirection and it worked:

 ```php